 Today, the celebration of Earth Day is primarily aimed at raising awareness and encouraging everyday citizens around the world to do their part in preserving the Earth, from recycling to reducing one’s carbon footprint.
 Celebrations of Earth Day are as diverse as the cultures themselves.
 The real beauty of this holiday, however, is the sheer range of events that take place in every country.

-Here are some links to various sites with more information and events around the country and around the world.
+Various Organizations and Websites with more information and events around the country and around the world

 - Wikipedia – Description of the Earth Day and Earth Week history.